vvvv/The-Gray-Book/reference/language/properties.md

 *Image:Different operations writing to the same Pad*

 ### Adding Pads
-You can add Pads via [Nodebrowser](../hde/the_nodebrowser.md) in two different ways:
+You can add Pads via [Nodebrowser](../hde/the_nodebrowser.md) in three different ways:

 1) Enter the name of the Pad you want to create and then choose the entry `Pad`.
 2) Choose the entry `Pad` and then enter a name